Schematizing the Observer and the Epistemic Content of Theories: Semantics Is Epistemology, Not Ontology

-Have we learned nothing from Kant?
+A semantics grounded on pure ontology assumes a kind of Fichtean direct intellectual grasp of the world by our representational systems: the posited relation between our symbolic systems and the ``objects in the world'' (irrespective of whether one is a realist about such things or not) is unmediated by the actual state of our knowledge and by the practices and techniques we have for probing, experimenting on, and more generally investigating the world and evaluating the results of those investigations.\footnote{These criticims do not apply to the use of any Tarskian-like semantics in logic and mathematics, where one cannot cleanly and unambiguously segregate our symbolic systems from the objects they purport to represent; or, at least, the kind of access we may have there to such objects is mediated only by the symbolic systems, not by experimental practice.} Have we learned nothing from Kant?
 What sense is there in trying to articulate ``truth conditions'' that are forever beyond our cognitive grasp?
 What was wanted was an account of ``meaning'' analytically connected to truth, completely divorced from human concerns.
 But this is self-defeating, for such a conception \emph{eo ipso} completely divorces, unbridgeably separates, semantics from the \emph{fundamental sources} of scientific knowledge---experimental knowledge---which in the end must ground the empirical content and significance of our theoretical representations.
 Relations of ``direct designation'' serve---can serve---no philosophical or foundational purpose.
-They can tell us nothing about meaning.
-They are vacuous chicanery, nonsensical will-o-the-wisps leading us to a morass of philosophical quicksand into which we hopelessly sink, suffocating on our own confusion.\footnote{\citeN[p.~50, emphases his]{stein-yes-but} puts the point forcefully, when he imagines Kant posing the following dilemma to Leibniz's ghost: \begin{quote} How can you \emph{know} that things are as you say they are?
+They can tell us nothing about meaning.\footnote{\citeN[p.~50, emphases his]{stein-yes-but} puts the point forcefully, when he imagines Kant posing the following dilemma to Leibniz's ghost: \begin{quote} How can you \emph{know} that things are as you say they are?
 If the claimed ``reference'' of the theory is something beyond its correctness and adequacy in representing phenomena -- if, that is, for a given theory, which (we may suppose) does represent phenomena correctly and adequately, there are still two possibilities: (a) that it is (moreover) \emph{true}, and (b) that it is (nonetheless) \emph{false} -- then how in the world could we ever tell what the actual case is? \end{quote} Stein talks here of representing phenomena ``correctly and adequately''.
 His distinction, as I understand it, is related to my own ``appropriately and adequately'' in interesting ways.
 For Stein, ``correctly'' is something like my ``appropriately and accurately'', and ``adequately'' is something like covering a large enough extent to think one has latched onto \emph{general} features of the world, not just something peculiar to the idiosyncracy of \emph{this} kind of system studied by \emph{this} kind of experiment.
-This kind of comprehension in coverage is a fundamental part of the epistemic content of a good theory, but it would take us too far afield to discuss it here.}
+This kind of comprehension in coverage is a fundamental part of the epistemic content of a good theory, but it would take us too far afield to discuss it here.} They are vacuous chicanery, nonsensical will-o-the-wisps leading us to a morass of philosophical quicksand into which we hopelessly sink, suffocating on our own confusion.